ulb-sachsen-anhalt/TranskribusSwtGui/src/main/resources/README.txt

 - To run the program from command line type: java -jar Transkribus-<version>.jar

-- To start the program from the user interface via doubleclick the following scripts are available:
+- To start the program from the user interface via double-click the following scripts are available:
 	Windows: Transkribus.bat
 	MAC: Transkribus.command
 	Linux: Transkribus.sh